acrolinx/sdk-java/CONTRIBUTING.md

 4. Commit and push your changes.
 If all goes right, the artifact is released to [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.acrolinx.client%22%20a%3A%22sdk%22%20).
 Note that it might take quite a while until the new version shows up in [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.acrolinx.client%22%20a%3A%22sdk%22%20).
 However it will be immediately available in the [oss staging repository](https://oss.sonatype.org/content/groups/staging/com/acrolinx/client/sdk/).

-   If that build fails, you might have to sign-in into [Nexus Repository Manager](https://oss.sonatype.org/#welcome) and drop falsely created repositories, before starting a new release build.
+   If that build fails, you might have to sign in into [Nexus Repository Manager](https://oss.sonatype.org/#welcome) and drop falsely created repositories, before starting a new release build.

    TravisCI will also automatically create a release tag on GitHub.
 If that fails run the Gradle Task for creating a release tag and pushing it GitHub: